kkinnear/zprint/doc/filter.md

 You can also pass an options map to the zprint-filter, though you have to enclose it in single quotes.
-For instance, you could type this: `!a(za '{:vector {:wrap? false}}'` and have the zprint-filter no pack things into vectors.
+For instance, you could type this: `!a(za '{:vector {:wrap? false}}'` and have the zprint-filter not pack things into vectors.

 ### emacs